 Nasal congestion, also called a stuffy nose, is often a symptom of another health problem such as a sinus infection.
 It may also be caused by the common cold.

 - mucus buildup

-- swollen nasal tissues
+- swollen nasal tissue

-Home remedies may be enough to alleviate nasal congestion, particularly if it is brought on by the common cold.
-However, if you experience chronic (long-term) congestion, you should seek medical treatment.
+Home remedies may be enough to alleviate nasal congestion, particularly if it’s caused by the common cold.
+However, if you experience long-term congestion, you may need medical treatment.

-Minor illnesses are the most common cause of nasal congestion.
+Congestion is when your nose becomes stuffed up and inflamed.
+Minor illnesses are the most common causes of nasal congestion.
 For instance, a cold, the flu, and sinus infections can all cause stuffy noses.
-When your nose becomes stuffed up and inflamed, this is congestion.
-According to the National Institutes of Health, illness-related congestion usually improves on its own within one week.
-(NIH, 2011)
+Illness-related congestion usually improves within 1-2 weeks.